raywo/MMM-PublicTransportLeipzig/README.md

 You made my life a lot easier with this!
 * The community of [magicmirror.builders](https://magicmirror.builders) for help in the development process and all contributors for finding and fixing errors in this module.

+## Known Issues
+The API the LVB (Leipziger Verkehrsbetriebe) provides is very basic and has some issues:

+* Not all stations have a `stationID` assigned (for instance “Klingerweg”).
+* Some stations are stored with unusal names.
+For instance “Nonnenstraße” is stored as “Nonnenstr.”
+* Most station which are also suburban (S-Bahn) or long distance train stops cannot be queried.

+Stations without an assigned `stationID` can be used as starting points for the module as long as a query for their name returns a single result.
+In the example above “Klingerweg” has no `stationID` assigned but a stations query for “Klingerweg” returns just one result so it can be used.
+On the other hand it is not possible to set “Hauptbahnhof” as a starting point for the module.
+Since “Hauptbahnhof” has no `stationID` assigned and a station query returns multiple results.

 ## Issues

-If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/deg0nz/MMM-PublicTransportBerlin/issues) in this repository.
+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/deg0nz/MMM-PublicTransportLeipzig/issues) in this repository.